linkedin marketing guide

 Sometimes you have to face it that your LinkedIn marketing strategy was not perfect from the start.
 Adapting is always a good idea as long as you score greater results.

-All these insights about your on-going LinkedIn campaign can help you craft a strategy worth the effort.
+All these insights about your on-going LinkedIn marketing can help you craft a strategy worth the effort, which will in turn produce better results.

 When you have the chance to see exactly what works and what doesn’t work for your current LinkedIn strategy, you will know how to use the actionable insights in the dashboard to improve your marketing game.